 A complex or sensitive situation could be:

 - Something distressing, traumatic, threatening or frightening

 - Likely to have serious implications/consequences

 - Involving complex communication or cognitive needs

-These kinds of scenarios will often be stressful and upsetting for the individual, so you will need to provide compassion, empathy and reassurance to them as well as listening to them and asking them what they would like to do next.
+These kinds of scenarios will often be stressful and upsetting for the individual, so you will need to provide compassion, empathy and reassurance to them as well as listen to them and ask them what they would like to do next.

 For example, if a close family member of an individual dies, then you may be the one that has to explain what has happened and offer them emotional support.
 You could also provide them with information about others that they can talk to and obtain support.
 You should ensure that you communicate with them in a way that they understand and inform them that you will be available to talk at a later time if they do not wish to talk at the moment.
 If they wish to be left alone, you should respect their wishes.